ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetTransitionData"></a>
 ## GetTransitionData<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the transition data.
 It provides a mechanism to retrieve the data related to a specific transition.
-The transition data is returned as a string, along with a success status and a message.
+The transition data is returned as a string, and the success of the operation is indicated by a boolean value.

+This method does not trigger any events.

 ### Parameters